gabors-data-analysis/gabors-data-analysis.github.io/_pages/home.md

 * This course may be used for a variety of courses, and it is needed used Management Phd, Applied Economics MA, Data Science MSc or even in Executive MBA.
 Let us offer some experience and advice on [how to teach this textbook for different courses](/teaching-guide/)
 * For a variety of course and program types [Frequently asked Questions and Answers](/instructor-faq/)
-* Slideshows -- one for each of the 24 chapters available through [Cambridge University Press](https://www.cambridge.org/us/academic/subjects/economics/econometrics-statistics-and-mathematical-economics/data-analysis-business-economics-and-policy?format=HC)
-* Answers to all 360 practice questions for instructors, available from  [Cambridge University Press](https://www.cambridge.org/us/academic/subjects/economics/econometrics-statistics-and-mathematical-economics/data-analysis-business-economics-and-policy?format=HC)
+* Answers to all 360 practice questions for instructors, available from  [Cambridge University Press Instructor Resources](https://www.cambridge.org/highereducation/books/data-analysis-for-business-economics-and-policy/D67A1B0B56176D6D6A92E27F3F82AA20/resources/instructor-resources/F57C5762D1593E72250729668A08A53B)

 ![UC Merced library prepares nicely.](images/merced.jpg){:height="80%" width="80%"}

+## Slideshows

+* Slideshows -- one for each of the 24 chapters available through [Cambridge University Press Instructor Resources](https://www.cambridge.org/highereducation/books/data-analysis-for-business-economics-and-policy/D67A1B0B56176D6D6A92E27F3F82AA20/resources/instructor-resources/F57C5762D1593E72250729668A08A53B)
+* Adopting instructors may get access to slides in Latex.
+[Contact us for access](/contact-us/)

 ## Coding help and info